eduvpn/documentation/SHIBBOLETH_SP_CENTOS.md

 ---
 title: Shibboleth SP (CentOS)
-description: SAML Authentication using Shibboleth
+description: SAML Authentication using Shibboleth on CentOS
 ---

-UP TO DATE FOR SHIB3!

-Shibboleth runs within a web server, that’s why you need to check that Apache is already installed, if not :

-    $ sudo yum install httpd
+This document describes installing Shibboleth on CentOS 7.
 On CentOS you have to install Shibboleth V3 packages provided by the Shibboleth project.
-Folow the instructions there for "CentOS 7" to add the repository and install the packages.

-To configure a repository for CentOS 7.x, you must create a file in the /etc/yum.repos.d/ directory, for example /etc/yum.repos.d/shibboleth.repo, with the following content:
+To configure a repository for CentOS 7, you must create a file in the `/etc/yum.repos.d/` directory, for example `/etc/yum.repos.d/shibboleth.repo`, with the following content:

     [shibboleth]
     name=Shibboleth (CentOS_7)